 Obstructions within the cabinet

-Cabling or other obstructions can impeede the flow of air causing high temperature differentials between the inlet and outlet temperatures.
+Cabling or other obstructions can impede the flow of air causing high-temperature differentials between the inlet and outlet temperatures.
 The cabinet analysis sensor with pressure differential can also help analyse airflow issues.

 Server and cooling fan failures